Palatines: Palatinate Campaign, Early Migrations

 In the second half of the 17th century, the Palatinate had not yet fully recovered from the destructions of the Thirty Years' War (1618–1648), in which large parts of the region had lost more than two thirds of its population.
 The first Palatine migrations began during the Palatinate campaign, which saw heavy fighting in the Palatinate, collapse of the state's economy, and the wholesale slaughter of the region's population, including women, children and non-combattants.

-As early as 1632, Catholic Palatines found their way to the Maryland Palatinate, established by the Calvert family (Lords of Baltimore) as a haven for Catholic refugees.
-The heaviest concentration of Palatines settled in Western Maryland.
+Although the plan for the Maryland Palatinate—a colony established by the Calvert family (Lords of Baltimore) as a haven for Catholic refugees—started as early as 1632, major German settlement did not occur until the latter part of the 1700s.
+The heaviest concentration of Palatines settled in Western Maryland, although their direct arrival to the colony (as opposed to coming from Pennsylvania) was rare before the 1740s.

 Throughout the Nine Years' War (1688–1697) and the War of the Spanish Succession (1701–1714), recurrent invasions by the French Army devastated the area of what is today Southwest Germany.
 During the Nine Years War the French had used a scorched-earth policy in the Palatinate.

 The depredations of the French Army and the destruction of numerous cities (especially within the Palatinate) created economic hardship for the inhabitants of the region, exacerbated by a rash of harsh winters and poor harvests that created famine in Germany and much of northwest Europe.
 The specific background of the migration from the Palatinate, as documented in emigrants' petitions for departure registered in the southwest principalities, was impoverishment and lack of economic prospects.

 The emigrants came principally from regions comprising present-day Rhineland-Palatinate, Hesse, and northern areas of Baden-Württemberg along the lower Neckar.
 During the so-called Kleinstaaterei ("small state") period when this emigration occurred, the Middle Rhine region was a patchwork of secular and ecclesiastical principalities, duchies and counties.
 No more than half of the so-called Palatines originated in the namesake Electoral Palatinate, with others coming from the surrounding imperial states of Palatinate-Zweibrücken and Nassau-Saarbrücken, the Margraviate of Baden, the Hessian Landgraviates of Hesse-Darmstadt, Hesse-Homburg, Hesse-Kassel, the Archbishoprics of Trier and Mainz, and various minor counties of Nassau, Sayn, Solms, Wied, and Isenburg.